 Since no executor was named, a judge appoints an administrator to serve in that capacity.
 An administrator also will be named if a will is deemed to be invalid.
 All wills must meet certain standards such as being witnessed to be legally valid.
 Again, requirements vary from state to state.

 An administrator will most likely be a stranger to you and your family, and he or she will be bound by the letter of the probate laws of your state.
 As such, an administrator may make decisions that wouldn’t necessarily agree with your wishes or those of your heirs.

 Do I need an attorney to prepare my will?

-No, you aren’t required to hire a lawyer to prepare your will, though an experienced lawyer can provide useful advice on estate-planning strategies such as establishing testamentary, revocable, and irrevocable trusts.
+No, you aren’t required to hire a lawyer to prepare your will, though an experienced Wills and Trusts Attorney in Sun City, Phoenix (if you reside in this area) can provide useful advice on estate-planning strategies such as establishing testamentary, revocable, and irrevocable trusts.
 But as long as your will meets the legal requirements of your state, it’s valid whether a lawyer drafted it or you wrote it yourself on the back of a napkin.